stiofanEimeid/the-online-cookbook/testing.md

 4. **View each individual recipe and its details on its own page**

-Users may click the "Go to recipe" function to view that recipe's page, from the search page, discover page or their account with regard to recipes they have created or favourited.
+Users may click the "Go to Recipe" button to view that recipe's page, from the search page, discover page or their account with regard to recipes they have created or favourited.

-Individual recipe pages provide fundamental information as well as a recipe image at the top of the page, including name, meal type, cuisine, cooking time, preparation time, dietary requirements.
-Users are not required to have an account to view individual recipes pages but if they are logged in they will see the option to add/remove the recipe from their favourites or, if they are the author, the option to update or delete the recipe.
+Individual recipe pages provide basic information as well as a recipe image at the top of the page, including name, meal type, cuisine, cooking time, preparation time, dietary requirements.
+Users are not required to have an account to view individual recipes pages but if they are logged in they will see the option to add or remove the recipe from their favourites or, if they are the author, the option to update or delete the recipe.

-Below this section is a section where the author may choose to add a description if they so wish.
-The author of the recipe will view a button labelled 'add description' if they are logged in while viewing the page.
+Below this section is a section where the author may choose to add a description, if they so wish.
+The author of the recipe will view a button labelled 'Add Description' if they are logged while viewing the page.

 Following the description section are the ingredients and steps sections.
-Clicking on each ingredient or step adds a text-decoration property of 'line-through', crossing them off, so users can more easily keep track of the ingredients they have added and which step in the recipe they are currently on..
-This is conveyed to the user by way of a tool-tip that appears when the user hovers over or taps the info icon beside the section heading.
+Clicking on each ingredient or step adds a text-decoration property of 'line-through', crossing them off, so users can more easily keep track of the ingredients they have added and which step in the recipe they are currently on.
+The user is informed of this feature by way of a tool-tip that appears when the user hovers over or taps the info icon beside the section heading.

 Finally, the user will see three of nine random product cards, containing the respective product's image, name, and a link to the product's individual page.

 5. **Create an account on the site that is secure**